Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Marginally stationary solutions for the stochastic hyperviscous Navier-Stokes Equation

-\textbf{\textit{Equation} (\ref{EQ:moment_mu_nu_2_a+1}).} We apply the It\^o formula in Lemma \ref{LEM:Ito_formula_h(|x|^2_b)} to the stationary process $X^\nu$ and with the choice $\g=1$ and $h=\id_{\R_+}$.
-The last but one term in equation \eqref{EQ:ito_X_xi_h} vanishes, while the last is deterministic.
-Also, the non-linearity vanishes because of the well-known property $\lan B(x),x\ran^{}_{\!
+\textbf{\textit{Equation} (\ref{EQ:moment_mu_nu_2_a+1}).} We apply the It\^o formula in Lemma~\ref{LEM:Ito_formula_h(|x|^2_b)} to the marginally stationary process $X^\nu$ and with the choice $\g=1$ and $h=\id_{\R_+}$.
+The last but one term in equation~\eqref{EQ:ito_X_xi_h} vanishes, while the last is deterministic.
+Also, the nonlinearity vanishes because of the property $\lan B(x),x\ran^{}_{\!
 H^1}=\lan B(x), Ax\ran=0$, for all $x\in H^2$.
 Next, we take the expectation on both members of the equality and obtain